beebmx/kirby-pay/docs/guide/development.md

 ## Webhook

-If you are in the `sandbox` driver you can still try a webhook.
+If you are using the `sandbox` driver you can still try a webhook.
 Just send a `POST` request to the webhook URL with the call of the `webhook`:

 ```json
 {